Skip to contents

 Years

 Vector of year integer values.
-Unlike get.SILO.weather() and get.BARRA.weather(), Years should to be the same length as Envs.
+Unlike get.SILO.weather() and get.BARRA.weather(), Years should not be the same length as Envs.
 Data for all locations in Envs will be extracted for all Years.
-Must be within the possible
+Values must be within the possible time ranges of 1985-2014, 2035-2064, and 2070-2099.

 GCMs